davidefa/ESP32-Ethernet-connecting-to-aws-iot/README.md

 - connect the usb-ttl +5V to the wt32_ETH01 +5V ( do not connect this if you power the board differently )
 - on wt32_ETH01 board connect a button between en ( pin 1 ) and gnd ( pin 2 )
 - on wt32_ETH01 board connect a button between io0 ( pin 24 ) and gnd ( pin 23 )
-When esptool starts, keep pressed the button on io0, press breafly the button on en and then release the button on io0, programming should begin
+When esptool starts, keep pressed the button on io0, press breafly the button on en and then release the button on io0, programming should begin.

+More information on the wt32_eth01 board:
+- <a href="https://github.com/egnor/wt32-eth01?tab=readme-ov-file#unofficial-guide-to-the-wt32-eth01">Unofficial guide to the WT32-ETH01</a>